AlvaroNegrin21/specific_fields/README.md

 # Specific fields for product module

-Odoo module dedicated to add a pages with more fields to the product module
+Odoo module dedicated to add a pages with more fields to the product and partner modules

 <!-- /!\ do not modify below this line -->